mcarilli/CarND-Advanced-Lane-Lines-P4-Solution/README.md

 warp regions of suspected lane line pixels to 100+ pixels across.
 Using this (generous) width did not incur significant risk of false detections, because my gradient and color filters applied earlier did a good job of filtering for lane line pixels alone.

-I also implemented code to optionally skip the sliding window step if a set of best-fit polynomials for each lane line already existed, and simply tag lane line pixels within a certain width around each existing polynomial (then fit new polynomials to the new pixels).
+I also implemented code to optionally skip the convolution step if a set of best-fit polynomials for each lane line already existed, and simply tag lane line pixels within a certain width around each existing polynomial (then fit new polynomials to the new pixels).
-However, I ended up not using this functionality in my final pipeline, since the pipeline worked on the first try using sliding windows alone.
+However, I ended up not using this functionality in my final pipeline, since the pipeline worked on the first try using convolutions alone.

-Once the left and right lane line pixels were identified using sliding windows, the locations of the pixels found within those windows were used to fit two quadratic polynomials, one each for the left and right lanes.
+Once the left and right lane line pixels were identified using convolutions, the locations of the pixels found within those windows were used to fit two quadratic polynomials, one each for the left and right lanes.

-An example of the lane line regions identified by sliding windows for a warped+filtered image, along with the corresponding quadratic fits, can be seen in the image sequence below.
+An example of the lane line regions identified by convolutions for a warped+filtered image, along with the corresponding quadratic fits, can be seen in the image sequence below.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.